encse/adsb-tui/README.md

 An ADS-B decoder for the terminal, built around a Python port of [mapscii](https://github.com/rastapasta/mapscii).

-The decoder is know to work with `Airspy mini` and `RTL-SDR` dongles.
+The decoder is known to work with `Airspy mini` and `RTL-SDR` dongles.

 ## Installation